 - As a community that is mostly forested land and with little infrastructure and no municipal water supply, the risk of forest fires should be minimized whenever possible.
-Increased instances of drought and the weakening health of local forests from invasive species and fragmentation, makes Shutesbury's forests more susceptible. - While Shutesbury has limited agricultural land, with climate change, the capacity to grow food locally is important, making agricultural land a premium resource to be protected. - As a small rural town, Shutesbury has a volunteer fire department and small police department compromised of only one fulltime position.
+Increased instances of drought and the weakening health of local forests from invasive species and fragmentation, makes Shutesbury's forests more susceptible. - While Shutesbury has limited agricultural land, with climate change, the capacity to grow food locally is important, making agricultural land a premium resource to be protected. - As a small rural town, Shutesbury has a volunteer fire department led by a full time chief and a small police department compromised of a fulltime chief and primarily part-time officers.
 The emergency management team is primarily volunteers and town staff (fire chief, police chief, town administrator).
 Given this staffing level, the town has a very limited ability to respond to large scale or complex industrial accidents.
 Similarly because Shutesbury is surrounded by other low-capacity towns in rural Franklin County, mutual aid may provide more personnel but not greater technical ability to respond to large or complex emergencies.
-Hosting industrial developments with potential for electrical and fire incidents may therefore pose a heightened public safety hazard. - The preservation of historical and cultural resources in any community is important to residents by providing context for the present through an understanding of a community's past it's inhabitants and their way of life and values including, their economy, religion and use of land and resources.
+Hosting industrial developments with potential for electrical and fire incidents may therefore pose a heightened public safety hazard. - The preservation of historical and cultural resources in any community is important to residents by providing context for the present through an understanding of a community's past its inhabitants and their way of life and values including, their economy, religion and use of land and resources.
 As stated by the Massachusetts Historical Commission, "the continuing presence of historic properties in Massachusetts immeasurably enhances the quality of our lives; they help to establish our sense of place and to define the very character of our communities."
 In Shutesbury, this includes both Indigenous and post-contact history and culture.